wayfair/vsm-ios/README.md

 - The [VSM Documentation](https://wayfair.github.io/vsm-ios/documentation/vsm/) contains a complete framework reference, guides, and other learning resources
 - Open the [Demo App](Demos/Shopping) to see many different working examples of how to build features using the VSM pattern

-## Code Introduction
+## Brief Introduction

 The following are code excerpts of a feature that shows a blog entry from a data repository.

 ### State Definition

 The state is usually defined as an enum or a struct and represents the states that the view can have.
-It also declares the data and actions available to the view for each model.
-Actions return one or more new states.
+Each state contains a model that provides the data and actions to the view.

 ```swift
 enum BlogEntryViewState {